Dob-dob: Disruptive influences or peacemakers?

 Dob-dobs sometimes acted as self-appointed policemen in the monasteries.
-Geshe Lama Konchog for example recalled being beaten by his dob-dob uncle in Sera for being over-eager to study and take Tantric initiations.
-Dob-dobs were often seen as potential trouble-makers with Sir Charles Bell describing in his portrait of the Thirteenth Dalai Lama how dob-dobs were foremost amongst monks at large religious ceremonies who were "bursting with superfluous energy, and spoiling for a fight".
+Geshe Lama Konchog, for example, recalled being beaten by his dob-dob uncle in Sera for being over-eager to study and take Tantric initiations.
+Dob-dobs were often seen as potential trouble-makers, with Sir Charles Alfred Bell describing in his portrait of the Thirteenth Dalai Lama how dob-dobs were foremost amongst monks at large religious ceremonies who were "bursting with superfluous energy, and spoiling for a fight".